-DAILY ASSIGNMENTS:
+DAILY ASSIGNMENTS

 Note: bulleted items are due on the date immediately above them.
+All work is due at the start of class unless otherwise noted.

-The designation "BA" means the reading is found in the Broadview Anthology of American Literature.
+Note: The designation "BA" means the reading is found in the Broadview Anthology of American Literature.